 These baskets are a perfect addition to all the other baskets in Jute and Cotton Series.
 They can be used individually (they fit so beautifully in shelf corners) or together for compartmentalized storage.
 I must thank my husband for some seriously brilliant feedback regarding using them in groupings, and I can wait to share the pictures and an awesomely detailed pattern.

-Other crochet ideas and patterns in the making
+Crochet ideas and projects currently in the making

 Journal covers and clutches

 Aside from crochet baskets, nothing makes me as excited as designing new and unique “bags.”
 Honestly, I don’t know what to call them as they can be anything: notebook or journal covers, pencil cases, cosmetic bags, book covers, catch-all pouches, or even handbags or clutches.
 Or phone and tablet covers.
 So versatile, yet so simple.
-Designs for at least half a dozen bags float restlessly in my mind at the moment, and I hope to share them all with you eventually, but for now here are the few I have managed to photograph.
+Design ideas for at least a dozen bags float restlessly in my mind at the moment.
+So far, I have , and I hope to share them all with you eventually, but for now here are the few I have managed to photograph.

 Whew.
 And that’s not even close to all that’s been on my mind.
 But at least you get an idea.

 Wish me luck.

 And as always, if any of my paid patterns catch your eye, let me know in comments below.
 I’d be happy to send you a link and a 50% off coupon code as soon as they are published!

 Pssst!
 Don’t forget to Save this post on Pinterest.
 Consider it jakigu.com project index for 2018.
 I will be constantly updating it with links to free patterns and tutorials as I complete them throughout the year.
 I promise, you will want to come back!